 In 2010, Shamil Thakrar had no idea how restaurants worked.

 He was, instead, a successful strategy consultant, while cousin Kavi and co-founders, Adarsh and Amar Radia, were in finance.
-And yet from the off, their labour of love, Dishoom, has become something of a darling of London’s restaurant scene.
+And yet from the off, their labour of love, Dishoom, has been something of a darling of London’s restaurant scene.
 No other place seems to have captured the public imagination quite like it.
-In the face of London’s obsession with novelty, it’s stood strong for eight years – and despite opening another four branches here (with one more in Edinburgh and another mooted for Manchester), its famously long queues still haven’t dwindled.
+In the face of London’s obsession with novelty, it’s stood strong for a decade – and despite opening another four branches here (and others in Edinburgh, Manchester and Birmingham), its famously long queues still haven’t dwindled.
 The fans have only multiplied proportionally.

 And it’s not hard to see why: the Bombay-inspired dishes are perfection on a plate (and surprisingly affordable).
 The service is consistently warm and welcoming.
 And the beautifully thought-out, nostalgic interiors transport you across continents and through time.